kubestash/docs/docs/guides/volumesnapshot/overview/index.md

 4. Then, it creates a Restore `Job` to restore `PVC` from the `volumeSnapshot`.

-5. The restore `Job` gets VolumeSnapshot's information from Snapshot `status.phase` and creates `PVCs` with `spec.dataSourceRef` field set to the respective VolumeSnapshot name.
+5. The restore job retrieves `VolumeSnapshot` information from the Snapshot.
+It starts by creating PVCs based on `volumeClaimTemplates` and assigns the corresponding `VolumeSnapshot` name to the `spec.dataSourceRef` of each PVC.

 6. Container Storage Interface (CSI) `external-snapshotter` controller watches for `PVCs`.